codyjk/RustChess/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     count-positions            Count the number of possible positions for a given `--depth` (default: 4), and reports the time it took to do so.
 By default, this searches all possible positions.
-The routine can be run with alpha-beta pruning by selecting `--strategy alpha-beta`. help               Prints this message or the help of the given subcommand(s) play               Play a game against the computer, which will search for the best move using alpha-beta pruning at the given `--depth` (default: 4).
-Your starting color will be chosen at random unless you specify with `--color`.
-    pvp                Play a game against another human on this local machine. watch              Watch the computer play against itself at the given `--depth` (default: 4).
+                               The routine can be run with alpha-beta pruning by selecting `--strategy alpha-beta`. determine-stockfish-elo    Determine the ELO rating of the engine at a given `--depth` (default: 4) and `--starting-elo` (default: 1000).
+The engine will increment the Stockfish ELO until it plateaus at a 50% win rate, at which point the rating is reported. help                       Prints this message or the help of the given subcommand(s) play                       Play a game against the computer, which will search for the best move using alpha- beta pruning at the given `--depth` (default: 4).
+Your starting color will be chosen at random unless you specify with `--color`. pvp                        Play a game against another human on this local machine. watch                      Watch the computer play against itself at the given `--depth` (default: 4).
 ```

 ## Performance